SeyiPerfect1/Memoir/README.md

  ### Get User's Post(s) and Details
- *//shows only published posts of req.user!=logged in user* *//shows both published and draft posts if req.user === logged in user* *//?state=published to filter user posts by state*
+ *//shows only published posts of req.user!=logged in user* *//shows both published and draft posts if req.user === logged in user* *//if req.user === logged in user*, user can filter their posts by state using this endpoint: ?state=published to filter user posts by state*
  * Route: /:username
  * Method: GET
  * Header